I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Her lips pressed into a thin line.
 So much for peace.

-A ripple of surprise ran through the group, followed swiftly by laughter and warm greetings as Bryce approached, completely at ease despite his unannounced arrival.
-Without a hint of hesitation, he settled onto the blanket between Prudence and Juliet, the picture of effortless familiarity.
+Without a hint of hesitation, he lowered himself onto the blanket, slipping in between Prudence and Juliet like it was the most natural thing in the world.
 Reaching for a bunch of grapes, he plucked one free and popped it into his mouth, as if he had never been gone at all.

 Prudence’s eyes danced with mischief.
 "Look what the tide washed in.
 Our prodigal officer graces us with his presence, fittingly by boat."